 Big crowds were dancing in the street just after dusk.
-There was awesome music playing and I kept exclaiming how wonderful of a reception it was to come back to a party that was ‘so Berlin.’
+There was awesome music playing, and I kept exclaiming how wonderful of a reception it was to come back to a party that was ‘so Berlin.’
 I had my wallet and phone in my cross-body purse and kept reaching for it to make sure that everything was fine.
-Then, when we were passing through a particularly thick crowd, I put my hand back again and felt, to my horror, that the zippers were open and my stuff was gone.
+Then, when we were passing through a particularly thick crowd, I put my hand back again and felt, to my horror, that the zippers were open with my stuff gone.
 It happened within five seconds.
-It could have happened to anyone in my group but it happened to me this time.
+It could have happened to anyone in my group, but it happened to me this time.

 My unlocked iPhone and the money inside totaled about $1000, including my ID and all of my cards, but thankfully, not my passport.
 My travel insurance finished when I came back from South America, and therefore so did my coverage.

 I thought back to the experiences of some of my friends in Berlin, and it’s actually not surprising.
 My old roommate’s phone was stolen out of her purse on Christmas Eve.
 Almost everyone has his/her bike stolen at some point (me included), and another friend was robbed of €500 while walking through a park at night.
 I guess I’m a real Berliner now?